Frequently Asked Questions

 How long are appointments?
 50 minutes

 How often will we meet?
 I am happy to schedule as often as your schedule and/or budget permit.
 In the beginning, meeting once a week or once every other week is typical.
-If interested, I often recommend books and assign “homework” in-between sessions in an effort to make sure you glean the most possible benefit from therapy.
+If interested, I often recommend books and assign “homework” in-between sessions in an effort to make sure you glean the most possible benefit from therapy or coaching.

 Do you offer reduced fee options?
 I do, however, currently I do not have any reduced fee spots available.
-If you are in need of a reduced fee, please notify me, let me know what issues and/or symptoms you are having, and I can let you know if I will have any availability in the near future.
-I will then do my best to either give you names of colleagues or point you in the right direction in your search.
+If you are in need of a reduced fee, please notify me, let me know what issues and/or symptoms you are having as well as your goals, and I can let you know if I will have any availability in the near future.
+If you decide that you would not like to be on my waitlist, I will then do my best to either give you names of colleagues or point you in the right direction in your search.

 If you would like to contact your insurance company first to see how they would handle this, you can absolutely do so.
 All you would need is tell them you are interested in seeing an out-of-network provider, and tell them that you will be sending them a “superbill” or “insurance statement” (depending on the term your insurance company uses).
 They will then be able to let you know how they would handle your claim.

 Do you have a cancellation fee?
 Yes.
-In order to avoid being charged ($140) for a missed session, please notify me at least 24 hours in advance before your appointment.
+In order to avoid being charged for the session, please notify me at least 24 hours in advance before your appointment.
 This is standard for the therapy profession as well as many other professions.
-That being said, I do allow one missed session per calendar year in the case of sickness.
+That being said, I do allow one missed session per calendar year in the case of illness.

-**Important to note: Finding the right fit between therapist and client is highly important for your success in therapy.
-Many therapists, such as myself, have certain areas of expertise that they prefer to stay within.
-If I feel that I am not the best fit to work with you, this should not be cause for concern, but a sign that you are on the right path to finding the best therapist to work with you.
+**Important to note: Finding the right fit between therapist/ coach and client is highly important for your success.
+Most professionals like myself, have certain areas of expertise that they prefer to stay within.
+If I feel that I am not the best fit to work with you, this should not be cause for concern, but a sign that you are on the right path to finding the best professional to work with you.
 I will then do my best to either give you names of colleagues or point you in the right direction in your search.